 Still, even in the face of this glaring weakness, The Wire remains tightly orchestrated to delivers thrills time and time again.
 The technical aspects of the series are as good as the writing.
 The camerawork in the violent shootouts in particular is hard-hitting, visceral filmmaking.
 The action is paced and edited for maximum effect.
 Everything from knife fights to the intense gangland shootous are a sight to behold.
 The musical selection is also impressive, and the series showcases excellent ensemble-staging outside its action sequences for its sprawling ensemble cast.

 In the end, though, it’s the story and characters that matter the most in The Wire.
 The detailed, sprawling narrative of an entire city is like nothing you’ve ever seen before.
 Forget the fake, over-stylized action of the CSI’s of the world — enter a real crime drama and appreciate a television narrative that critically analyzes the sociopolitical structures that underline and overcast all human life.
 This is the great American TV show.

 SUMMARY & RECOMMENDATION: The Wire portrays a detailed, layered story encapsulating a sprawling ensemble cast of unforgettable characters.
 Each season is unique and adds new and exciting conflicts to the story of Baltimore.
 The show’s cinematic violence is an intense experience that is used as an invaluable narrative device, not a cheap, exploitative set-piece that distracts from the storytelling.
 When the guns blaze, they mean something.

 — However… the main premise of the fifth and final season is unbelievable at best and plain silly worst.
-It’s an unfortunate stain on an otherwise perfect TV-experience.
+It’s an unfortunate stain on an otherwise near perfect TV-experience.

 ? — “Well if Snotboogie always stole the money, why’d you let him play?”